On the Night of the Fire

+On the Night of the Fire (U.S. title:The Fugitive) is a 1939 British thriller film directed by Brian Desmond Hurst and starring Ralph Richardson and Diana Wynyard.
+It was written by Hurst, Patrick Kirwan and Terence Young, based on the novel of the same name by F. L. Green.
+It was shot on location in Newcastle upon Tyne.

 Plot

-Struggling Tyneside barber, Will Kobling (Richardson), is in financial trouble.
+Struggling Tyneside barber, Will Kobling is in financial trouble.
 One evening, opportunistically and on impulse, he steals £100 from a factory where a window has been left open.
-He hopes the money will represent a new start for him and wife Kit (Wynyard).
-His hopes are dashed when Kit confesses to being in debt to the local draper, Pilleger (Henry Oscar), who has been pressuring her to settle it.
+He hopes the money will represent a new start for him and wife Kit.
+His hopes are dashed when Kit confesses to being in debt to the local draper, Pilleger, who has been pressuring her to settle it.
 Most of the stolen cash has to go on this.

 Pilleger banks the money, only for the police to inform him that the serial numbers of the notes match those stolen from the factory.
 He professes himself an innocent party, claiming not to know which of his customers they came from, and the police have to let the matter drop.
 Pilleger blackmails Kobling, promising silence in return for £3 per week.
 Kobling is horrified at this indefinite burden, but feels obliged to consent.

 Some time later, and facing the loss of his business through lack of ready cash, Kobling decides to challenge Pilleger.
 An opportunity presents itself when a fire breaks out, distracting the police and public.
 He confronts Pilleger and a fight breaks out, ending in Pilleger's death.
 The police suspect that Kobling is involved and use psychological tactics to break him down, but he remains grimly silent and sends Kit and their baby to stay with her sister.

-Kobling was seen at Pilleger's store on the night of his murder by Lizzie Crane (Mary Clare), a well-known eccentric, who talks about what she saw.
+Kobling was seen at Pilleger's store on the night of his murder by Lizzie Crane, a well-known eccentric, who talks about what she saw.
 The populace shun Kobling and call for justice, but the police do not believe Lizzie's word will stand up as evidence.
 As they continue to put pressure on him, Kobling approaches breaking point.
 He finally cracks when he is told that Kit has been killed in a road accident.